eric-gengzhou/BAJI_2022/README.md

 * data cleaning for each data table: mainly remove duplicated, blank, all mising data points
 * deciding the timeframe in which we will conduct the analysis; this time we limit the data to 2015 - 2021 (based on the variable `adj_date` from the time table)
-* sort the time table by `IDNCASE`, `IDNPROCEEDING` and `ADJ_DATE` so that we capture the earliest `adj_date` for each immigrant, if they fall into 2015-2015 we mark them and then merge these immigrants to other data tables with more information
+* sort the time table by `IDNCASE`, `IDNPROCEEDING` and `ADJ_DATE` so that we capture the earliest `adj_date` for each immigrant.
+By this rule, if they fall into 2015-2015, we then merge these immigrants with other data tables
-* other information could be put into two groups, time-variant and time-invariant.
+* the variables we will use could be put into two groups, time-variant and time-invariant
+  * time-invariant variables are demographic information such as nationality, race, ever detained, ever had criminal violations, etc.
+  * time-variant variables are those that for each immigrant may vary across each year between 2015 - 2021, e.g., duration of detention, bond amount, etc.
+* there are several ways of dealing with time-variant variables, a common way is to look at the sum for each immigrant over time.